 The last five days would be perfect for visiting Queensland, and finally seeing the Great Barrier Reef in all its glory.
 The Australian seaside will also offer you plenty of water-based activities, so aside from sightseeing, you can also go scuba diving or snorkeling.
 Daintree Rainforest is an absolute must see if you want to have a true indigenous tour of the Land Down Under.

 You can also enjoy the view of the Great Barrier Reef from glass bottom boats and semi-submersibles at places like the nearby Green Island.
 You can catch a train to return to Cairns and visit their beautiful Botanic gardens.

 Consider Going from One Coast to Another

-If you’re an experienced traveller, you can use these two weeks in Australia to travel from coast to coast.
+If you’re an experienced traveler, you can use these two weeks in Australia to travel from coast to coast.
 After landing in Perth and enjoying all of its beauties, you can catch a train to the old city of Fremantle.

-Use the first two days to visit Kings Park, and historic Perth Mint.
+Use the first two days to visit Kings Park and historic Perth Mint.
 In the next five days think about visiting the Margaret River area, the region of cheese, chocolate and craft beer.
 During the last four days, drive back to Perth and fly to Sydney to enjoy all of its spectacular sights.